-The financial statements of the Academy for Eating Disorders as of and for the year ended December 31, 2015, were audited by other auditors whose report, dated June 16, 2016, expressed an unmodified opinion on those statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2015, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Academy for Eating Disorders' 2016 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated March 16, 2017.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2016, is consistent, in all material respects, with the audited financial statements from which it has been derived.